What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 If you, like us, love a cup of freshly brewed high-quality coffee, then Hamburg will suit you well.
 Spread over the city, several coffee shops serve excellent third-wave coffee.
 Some of the places also have their own roastery, while other cafes in Hamburg get beans delivered from local roasters.

-TIP: Read our post Best Coffee in Berlin to find the best coffee shops for you next visit there
+TIP: Read our post Best Coffee in Berlin to find the best coffee shops for your next visit there

 16. Best time to visit Hamburg – Weather in Hamburg